Moto Guzzi V85 TT

-The V 85 TT is styled after a 70's Enduro motorcycle from Moto Guzzi, which belongs to the middleweight adventure bike category.
+The Moto Guzzi V85 TT is styled after a '70s Enduro motorcycle from Moto Guzzi, which belongs to the middleweight adventure bike category.
 The motorcycle was announced end of 2017 and entered production in spring 2019.
-It is supposed to combine classic styling with modern equipments and it targets road and light off-road use.
+It is supposed to combine classic styling with modern equipment and it targets road and light off-road use.
 This is reflected by the model name, where "TT" stands for "Tutto Terreno", which is Italian for "all terrain".